Microsoft Flow is the future of SharePoint workflow.

 Most of the supported connections are not Microsoft services but are popular line of business, social and cloud storage services.

-There is also the ability to connect to data this is inside your organisation.
+There is also the ability to connect to data that is inside your organisation.

 Microsoft offer many templates to get you started with Flow;